List of immigration raids and arrests in the second Trump presidency: March

 On March 25, ICE arrested Alireza Doroudi, a University of Alabama doctoral student from Iran.
 Doroudi was studying mechanical engineering on an F-1 visa.
 Doroudi's lawyer stated that he had not been charged with any crime and had not participated in anti-government protests.
-The University of Alabama chapter of Students for Justice in Palestine also denied that he had been involved in any protests with their organization.
+The University of Alabama chapter of Students for Justice in Palestine also said that he had not been involved in any protests with their organization.
 DHS claimed that Doroudi "posed significant national security concerns" but did not provide any further information.
 DHS did not present any evidence related to security concerns in court, and eventually moved to drop one of two charges related to Doroudi's visa status.
 However, after 41 days in detention, Doroudi requested on May 8, 2025 to be allowed to leave the United States rather than continue fighting his detention in court, despite assurances from his lawyer that he would easily win.
 His request was granted.

 On March 27, immigration agents raided San Diego Powder & Protective Coatings, a government contractor, and arrested four employees as well as the company's general manager.
 The employees were accused of falsifying work documents, and the business was accused of knowingly hiring employees without work authorizations.
-Immigration authorities were tipped off about the business by an ex-employee who was acting as an informant.
+Immigration authorities investigated the business after being given a tip by an ex-employee who was acting as an informant.

-On March 27, ICE arrested Aditya Wahyu Harsono, a 33-year old Indonesian man and father of an infant with special needs, at his hospital workplace in Marshall, Minnesota.
+On March 27, ICE arrested Aditya Wahyu Harsono, a 33-year-old Indonesian man and father of an infant with special needs, at his hospital workplace in Marshall, Minnesota.
 Harsono's student visa was valid until June 2026 but was revoked by the US government without his knowledge.
 Harsono's lawyer claims that he was detained without clear explanation and interrogated for hours.
 Immigration judge Sarah Mazzie rejected a motion to dismiss his case on humanitarian grounds.
 Harsono is Muslim and frequently posts on social media in support of humanitarian relief for Gaza.
 He also runs a small non-profit, which sells art and merchandise, with proceeds going to organizations aiding Gaza.
-After the judge granted Harsono a $5,000 bond on 10 April, the Minnesota Freedom Fund had been en route to pay it.
+After the judge granted Harsono a $5,000 bond on April 10, the Minnesota Freedom Fund had been en route to pay it.
 But in a highly unusual move, DHS immediately filed a notice to appeal the bond decision, which triggered an automatic stay.
 Harsono was finally released on May 15 after two months in ICE custody.